All Episodes

 I don't care about that.

-The fact is this is starting to gain momentum.
+The fact is, this is starting to gain momentum.

 And here's something else gaining momentum.

-We have now come to find out that she deleted every email she did not turn over.
+After telling everybody she wanted people to see her emails, we have now come to find out that she deleted every email she did not turn over.

 She totally erased the server.

-Hell Nixon only erased 18 minutes.
+Hel Nixon only erased 18 minutes.

 Hillary erased literally everything.